afiefafian/node-email/README.md

 # node-email

 ## HOW TO
+1. Run `npm install` to install depedencies
-1. Copy .env.example to .env
+2. Copy .env.example to .env
-2. Fill .env config file with your email credential
+3. Fill .env config file with your email credential
 ```
 # Email Credential
 EMAIL_HOST=